front-end-styleguide/init/templates/v2/bare/README.md

 The function `@import` includes Sass or CSS files in the main Sass file.
 The final output is one large CSS file to minimize browser requests.
 See `src/css/main.scss` for more information.

 Global [stylelint rules](http://stylelint.io/user-guide/rules/) are set in `.stylelintrc.json`.
-Per-file rules can be set comments (e.g. `/* stylelint-enable selector-no-id */`).
+Per-file rules can be set comments (e.g. `/* stylelint-enable selector-max-id */`).
 With a `.stylelintignore` file in the project root, CSS files can be [excluded from linting](http://stylelint.io/user-guide/configuration/#stylelintignore).

 *The development task generates sourcemaps.
 The preview and production tasks minify the CSS.*